-Act on behalf of the chief or division manager in regards to establishing priorities and identifying and resolving problems that are administrative in nature.
+Act responsibly in regards to establishing priorities and identifying and resolving problems that are administrative in nature.

-Compose and draft documents and correspondence for presentations, course handouts, grants, conferences, seminars, and reports.
-Perform substantial editing and fact checking.
-Create, maintain, modify, and/or ensure accuracy of content in various unit documents, displays, reports, brochures, social media, and/or websites.
+Assist with documents and correspondence for presentations, presentation handouts, grants, conferences, seminars, and reports.
+Maintain and ensure accuracy of content in various unit documents, displays, reports, brochures, social media, and/or websites.

 EDUCATION & EXPERIENCE (REQUIRED):